ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 When the source address is not an IBM assigned IP address, a proxy server in classic is used as an intermediary allowing access to cloud services.
 Verify that [Private Service endpoints are available for your cloud services](/docs/account?topic=account-vrf-service-endpoint&interface=ui).

 In a multi-region deployment, for nontransit gateway locations, often a secondary region that has transit gateway services that are enabled can be chosen.
-In these situations, as an alternative to private service endpoints and a proxy server in classic, configuring a {{site.data.keyword.vpe_full}} complementary {{site.data.keyword.vpc_short}} Service in the 2nd region can provide access to {{site.data.keyword.cloud_notm}} Services over the private network.
+In these situations, as an alternative to private service endpoints and a proxy server in classic, configuring a Virtual Private Endpoint (VPE) for VPC as a complementary {{site.data.keyword.cloud_notm}} Services over the private network.
 Make sure that you verify that cloud services are {{site.data.keyword.vpe_short}} [enabled](/docs/vpc?topic=vpc-vpe-supported-services).

 ![Illustrates the details of SE versus {{site.data.keyword.vpe_short}} for a classic data center solution architecture](images/SE-vs-VPE.svg){: caption="Figure 2.
 Classic data center Service Endpoint access" caption-side="bottom"}